 “What if they fire me just for asking?”

-Okay, so maybe you can’t get a raise for whatever reason.
-That doesn’t mean you can’t earn more, because anyone can make an extra $1,000 a weekend if they develop a skill people are willing to pay for.
+So maybe you can’t get a raise for whatever reason.
+That doesn’t mean you can’t earn more money because anyone can make an extra $1,000 a weekend if they develop some skill people are willing to pay for.
 Here are some ideas:

 - App development